stgm/scientific-programming-1/30 Movement/32 Dot/10 Stip.md

 ## Testing

 This program is completely about the visual aspect and cannot be tested by `checkpy`.
-You have to have it signed by an Assistant during hte practical.
+You have to have it signed by an Assistant during the practical.